 Bar Harbor Savings and Loan participates in Friends of Acadia Earth Day Celebration

-This year the group was assigned the section of Eagle Lake Road between the National Park Headquarters and Norway Drive.
-A dedicated group of volunteers from BHSLA spent the morning cleaning up litter and debris along the roadside.
-The group included David & Jill Cohen, Nancy Sawyer, Ardette Spear, Evan Sweeney, Jacquie Colburn and Maureen & Wyatt Kane.
-This year’s clean-up crew picked up items such as aluminum cans, bottles, plastic bags, as well as various paper and cardboard products.
+Members of BHSLA staff, family and friends, spent the morning cleaning up litter and debris along the roadside.
+The group included David & Jill Cohen, Rhonda Sawyer, Ardette Spear, Casey Beaman and Sequan Henries, Jacquie & Ken Colburn, Maureen & Wyatt Kane.
+This year’s crew picked up items such as aluminum cans, bottles, plastic bags, as well as various paper, styrofoam and cardboard products.

 Volunteers for the event included more than 330 people on Saturday and another 160 on Friday working to clean up the roadways at different places on the island and in the neighboring communities, collecting 440 bags of trash along 40 miles of Route 3, Route 233, and Route 102 on Mount Desert and Trenton.

 (From left to right) Ken Colburn, Jacquie Colburn, Ardette Spear (front), Wyatt Kane (back), Maureen Kane, David Cohen, Rhonda Sawyer, Casey Beaman and Sequan Henries.
 Not pictured, Jill Cohen.

 Maureen & Wyatt Kane display an artifact found roadside.